stone256/xs/README.md

 Packagem and library
 --
-1. composed PACKAGE : ".package/_vendor"
+1. composed PACKAGE :
+    - folder ".package/_vendor"
-2. just use lazyloader: ".package/_lib/*"
+2. just use lazyloader:

-    Required
+    - folder ".package/_lib/*"

-    * framework is required  ".package/xp/*"
+* #####framework is required  ".package/xp/*"

 Layout
 ------
+* folder: "layout/"
-* COMMON LAYOUT: "layout/" #this is recommand, not enforced.
+    - this is recommand common layout files, but not enforced.

 Data storage
 --